wintercooled/dotnetcoreDynamicJSON-RPC/README.md

 Working example using [Bitcoin](https://github.com/bitcoin/bitcoin) as the RPC target.

-Currently working on adding [Elements](https://elementsproject.org/) example use then i'll see how it works with [c-lightning](https://github.com/ElementsProject/lightning).
+Currently working on adding [Elements](https://elementsproject.org/) example use then I'll see how it works with [c-lightning](https://github.com/ElementsProject/lightning).

 **dotnetcoreDynamicJSON-RPC.cs** - the actual code you can copy into your own project to wrap RPC calls.